Fihiz/42-my_ftserver/README.md

 COPY srcs ./42-my_ftserver/
 ```

-To specify the directory the container should use
+To specify the directory the container may use
 ```bash
 WORKDIR /42-my_ftserver/
 ```